 There are some general radiation precautions necessary for this treatment, but they are not unduly burdensome.
 Patients may receive anti-nausea medication and will have regular bloodwork to monitor their kidney function and blood counts.

 Clinical studies to date have shown significant improvement in overall survival for patients on this treatment.
-“This is an important option for patients who have progressed through hormonal therapy and chemotherapy,” said Dr. Mohideen.
+"This is an important option for patients who have progressed through hormonal therapy,” said Dr. Mohideen.
 “Our patients are tolerating the treatment well and can have a meaningful response.”

 The promise for the technology to be used in many other cancers continues to grow as well, with exciting research underway.
 “There are many new drugs in the pipeline in clinical trials for other diseases,” said Dr. Mohideen, who predicts more treatment breakthroughs in the coming years.